A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Introduction

-Most recently, crowd counting via density map estimation has emerged as a promising approach with encouraging results, where the input image is processed to a crowd density map, which is simply the number of people in a pixel of the image~\cite{lempitsky2010learning, pham2015count, bai2019crowd, cao2018scale, zhang2016single, liu2019adcrowdnet, li2018csrnet}.
+Most recently, crowd counting via density map estimation has emerged as a promising approach with encouraging results, where the input image is processed to a crowd density map, which is simply integrated to obtain the number of people in a pixel of the image ~\cite{lempitsky2010learning, pham2015count, bai2019crowd, cao2018scale, zhang2016single, liu2019adcrowdnet, li2018csrnet, huberman2022single}.
 Such approaches achieve high accuracy for crowded scenes and preserve spatial information of people distribution.
+Besides, there are some emerging approaches such as S-DCNet~\cite{wang2019learning} which classifies the features into a predefined count range for crowd estimation.

-We summarize by comparing the aforementioned three major crowd counting approaches in Table~\ref{tab:3category}.
+We summarize by comparing the four major crowd counting approaches in Table~\ref{tab:4category}.
 All of them require image annotation through labeling in the training step.
-For the detection-based approach, each object has to be fully identified and outlined, which incurs the highest labeling cost.
-On the other hand, the regression-based approach does not need to annotate individual objects but the total object count, and hence its annotation cost is the lowest.
-Density map estimation has an intermediate labeling cost between the two because only the heads of the people need to be indicated.
+For detection-based approach, each object has to be fully identified and outlined, which incurs the highest labeling cost.
+On the other hand, regression-based approach does not need to annotate individual objects but the total object count, and hence its annotation cost is the lowest.
+Density estimation has an intermediate labeling cost between the two because only the heads of the people need to be indicated.